local-civics/design-components/README.md

-# react-hub
+# design-components

-React component library for Local Civics Hub
+React component library for Local design components

 ## Install

 Components are written in React, and its stories are written in [Component Story Format](https://medium.com/storybookjs/component-story-format-66f4c32366df).
 It requires Storybook version 6 and up.

-Add react-hub to your project.
+Add design-components to your project.

-`npm install --save @local-civics/react-hub`
+`npm install --save @local-civics/design-components`

 ### **Usage**

 Import components you want into your UI

-`import { Button } from '@local-civics/react-hub';`
+`import { Button } from '@local-civics/design-components';`

 and use them like so